DR. ALEXANDROS TRAIANOS

-Dr. Alexandros Traianos, (holder of the Fetal Medicine Diploma) provides all invasive and non-invasive methods that cover the range of Fetal Medicine.
+Dr. Alexandros Traianos, Fetal Medicine Diploma holder (holder of the Fetal Medicine Diploma) provides all invasive and non-invasive methods that cover the range of prenatal testing.

 This ultrasound is performed from 11 weeks and 1 day to 13 weeks and six days (CRL 45mm - 84mm).It is usually done transabdominally, bBut in some cases it may be necessary to have the scan transvaginally.